 By: Eric C. Westman and Stephen D. Phinney

-The simplified and updated program helps you eat real, wholesome foods and stick to your plan even with a busy lifestyle.
-It includes success stories from real people, meal plans, and recipes anyone can follow.
+This simplified and updated best-seller program helps you eat real, wholesome foods and stick to your plan even with a busy lifestyle.
+It includes success stories from real people, meal plans, and low-carb recipes anyone can follow.

 The following collection is not limited to the keto diet.
-Instead, it focuses on high-fat, low carbohydrate diets in general, discussing topics related to ancestral health, sugar, and cholesterol.
+Instead, it focuses on high-fat, low-carb diets in general, discussing topics related to ancestral health, sugar, and cholesterol.

-“The Real Meal Revolution: The Radical, Sustainable Approach to Health Eating”
+“The Real Meal Revolution: The Radical, Sustainable Approach to Healthy Eating”

 By: Tim Noakes, Jonno Proudfoot, and Sally-Ann Creed

-You’ll learn how to use a low carb, high-fat lifestyle for both weight control and restored overall health.
-In this book, years of scientific research are compiled to demonstrate how humans are meant to eat (including meat and saturated fats), and the associated health benefits.
+You’ll learn how to use a low-carb, high-fat lifestyle both to heal your body and as a weight management tool.
+In this book, years of scientific research are compiled to demonstrate how humans are really meant to eat foods like meat and saturated fats, and the associated health benefits.

 “Low Carb, High Fat Food Revolution: Advice and Recipes to Improve Your Health and Reduce Your Weight”